- Can I pass my CA Final Exams while working a full-time job?

 - Make your own notes and bullet pointers for exam day study.

 - Make sure to have your own notes for LMR.
-On the exam day revising your entire syllabus is not possible.
+On exam day revising your entire syllabus is not possible.

 - This will save you from panicking when you try to cover or revise everything in 10-12 hours.